-VolunteerMatch.org is a way for people to discover meaningful volunteer opportunities.
-Many organizations and causes list their volunteer opportunities so that people can connect with opportunities that are important to them.
-The website lists opportunities by city, giving volunteers an easy way to access listings.
+VolunteerMatch.org is a way for people to discover meaningful volunteer opportunities in their area.
+Many nonprofit organizations and causes share volunteer opportunities so people can find and connect with service projects that are important to them.
+VolunteerMatch lists volunteer opportunities by city, giving volunteers an easy way to access listings.
 Sign up to find volunteer opportunities in DSM.

 The Community Foundation of Greater Des Moines provides charitable giving, connects donors with causes they care about and provides leadership for important community issues.
 The organization initiates change throughout the area and counts on people to help.

 Be a Mentor Des Moines (BAM) is a partnership between mentor programs throughout the region.
-Because one in three children grows up without a mentor, so BAM is trying to make it easier to connect volunteer mentors with at-risk youth.
+One in three children grows up without a mentor, so BAM is trying to make it easier to connect volunteer mentors with at-risk youth.
 BAM streamlines communications of seven state-certified nonprofit organizations to raise awareness of the benefits of mentoring and mentoring opportunities.
 The organization’s goal is to increase the quality and quantity of mentors in DSM.
 Get connected with Be a Mentor in order to serve kids and teenagers through these organizations:

 - Big Brothers Big Sisters of Central Iowa offers both community-based and school-based mentoring opportunities.